aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/hanukkah/a-hanukah-madrikh-by-chajm-guski.html.md

 <p />
 <hr />

-Just in time for Ḥanukkah, <a href="http://www.sprachkasse.de/blog/uber/">Chajm Guski</a> shares a <span lang="he">חנוכה מדריך</span> (Ḥanukkah Madrikh), Handbook for Ḥanukkah, with a Deutsch translation and transliteration of the blessings on lighting the Ḥanukiah, the kavanah, <em>HaNerot HaLalu</em>, and the piyyut, <em>Maoz Tzur</em>.
+Just in time for Ḥanukkah, <a href="http://www.sprachkasse.de/blog/uber/">Chajm Guski</a> shares a חנוכה מדריך</span> (Ḥanukkah Madrikh), Handbook for Ḥanukkah, with a Deutsch translation and transliteration of the blessings on lighting the Ḥanukiah, the kavanah, <em>HaNerot HaLalu</em>, and the piyyut, <em>Maoz Tzur</em>.
 <a class="pdf" href="https://opensiddur.org/wp-content/uploads/2010/11/Ḥanukkah-Madrikh.pdf">PDF</a> | <a class="download" href="https://opensiddur.org/wp-content/uploads/2010/11/Ḥanukkah-Madrikh.odt">ODT</a> | <a class="download" href="https://opensiddur.org/wp-content/uploads/2010/11/Ḥanukkah-Madrikh.txt">TXT</a>
 Chajm adds that the format for his layout was inspired by <a href="https://opensiddur.org/2010/08/nusa%e1%b8%a5-ha-ari-a-new-transcription-by-shmuel-gonzales/">Shmuel Gonzales</a>'s work.